mishakessler/unix-environment/README.md

 <br>

 > ⚠️ **This guide is written for non-M1 chip Unix computers, and tested on macOS Big Sur**.
-If you are on an M1 chip MacBook, please consult the [M1 Version]; if you are on Linux, please consult my [Linux Version].
-If you are unsure, please consult my [Guide to Determining Your Environment].
+If you are on an M1 chip MacBook, please consult the [M1 Version (Coming Soon)]; if you are on Linux, please consult my [Linux Version (Coming Soon)].
+If you are unsure, please consult my [Guide to Determining Your Environment (Coming Soon)].

 <br>